A mutual exchange is where two or more tenants exchange tenancies and move permanently into each other’s homes.

 - a local council tenant

-We will not unreasonably withhold permission to exchange.
-Reasons why we might refuse are set out by law.
+We will not unreasonably withhold permission to exchange and reasons why we might refuse are set out by law.

 What to know before swapping

-Make sure you look carefully at the properties condition and decoration and that you're satisfied – properties are taken as seen.
+Make sure you look carefully at the property’s condition and decorations and that you are satisfied – properties are taken as seen.

 It’s illegal to offer or accept an incentive to make an exchange happen.
-If you have concerns regarding any potential illegal or fraudulent activity, please contact us on 0300 456 9996 straight away.
+If you have concerns regarding any potential illegal or fraudulent activity, please get in touch with our customer service centre on 0300 456 9996.

-If you wish to exchange with a tenant who doesn’t rent their property with us, they'll need to contact their own landlord to complete an application form.
+If you would like to exchange homes with someone who doesn’t rent a property with us, they will need to contact their landlord to complete an application.

-Once an application form has been received by all parties we'll check if you’re eligible.
+Once an application has been received by all parties, we will check to see if you’re eligible to proceed.

-Then we'll arrange an appointment to inspect your home.
-This is necessary to assess the condition of the property and make sure there is no damage or alterations.
+If you are eligible, we will send you a comprehensive property assessment questionnaire to fill in.
+This is necessary to assess the condition of your property and ensure there is no damage or alterations.

-After the inspection we'll let you know of any work that needs doing before the exchange can go ahead.
+After we have received your completed questionnaire, we will share this information with your exchange partner.
+We will also let you know of any works that need doing before the exchange can go ahead.

-If the person you want to swap with is not an L&Q tenant, we'll write to their landlord to request a reference.
-We'll also forward them a reference for you.
+If the person you want to swap homes with is not an L&Q tenant, we will need to write to their landlord to request a reference as well as forward them a reference for you.

-A decision will be made within 42 days of receiving your completed request form and you'll receive a letter either granting or refusing permission.
+A decision will be made within 42 days of receiving your completed application and you will receive a letter either granting or refusing permission to swap homes.

-Please note that if you swap homes without permission or after permission has been refused, you'll be expected to move back into your original home.
+Please note that if you swap homes without permission or after permission has been refused, you will be expected to move back into your original home.